AbdullahDaGoat/SwitchBackToReddit/Readme.md

 so it becomes "git push -u origin main-actual"

 if you know how to fix that well tell me cause im dumb :D

+## Todo:
+1. Well the checkbox doent actually do anything in the options section, its just if u click the extension so fix that i guess